-2.3.6 The underwriter of a public offer of shares will have an interest in the shares which are to be offered even though they are unissued.
+- 2.3.6 The underwriter of a public offer of shares will have an interest in the shares which are to be offered even though they are unissued.
 Depending upon the terms of the underwriting agreement each member of the underwriting syndicate may be taken to be interested in all shares to be issued or a defined number of shares.
 However, on an initial public offer, the interest will not be notifiable until the corporation concerned has any of its securities listed on the Stock Exchange (see paragraph 1.4.1) as it will not be a "listed corporation" until that point.
 If the underwriter has an option to require the original shareholders to sell more shares than originally planned if the offering is over-subscribed (known as an "over allotment option" or a "greenshoe option") this option will be an equity derivative and the underwriter(s) must disclose their long positions under this option on listing of the corporation.
-Disclosure is also required when the option is exercised or expires.

-2.3.7 An "over allotment option" or a "greenshoe option" are usually coupled with a securities borrowing and lending agreement ("SBL agreement") under which the original shareholders agree to lend shares to the underwriter(s).
+Disclosure is also required when the option is exercised or expires. - An "over allotment option" or a "greenshoe option" are usually coupled with a securities borrowing and lending agreement ("SBL agreement") under which the original shareholders agree to lend shares to the underwriter(s).
 The duties of the borrower and the lender of shares if the corporation is already listed are examined in paragraph 2.13 but, if the SBL agreement is entered into before shares in the corporation are listed, a duty of disclosure arises at the point that the corporation becomes listed (see s.310(2)(a)).
-It should be noted that the exemption for wholly owned subsidiaries and their holding companies is not available when a duty of disclosure arises under s.310(2) or (3) (i.e. an initial notification - see paragraphs 2.7.2 and 2.12.9.1)
+It should be noted that the exemption for wholly owned subsidiaries and their holding companies is not available when a duty of disclosure arises under s.310(2) or (3) (i.e. an initial notification see paragraphs 2.7.2 and 2.12.9.1)

 2.3.8 When completing a disclosure form you are asked to give further information in respect of derivative interests.
 In particular, you are asked to select a code describing the derivatives.
 The codes that apply to derivatives are set out in Table 4 of the directions and instructions for completing each form.
-If the derivatives are listed or traded on the Stock Exchange or the Hong Kong Futures Exchange Limited you should choose one of the codes from 4101 to 4104.
-If the derivatives are not listed then one of the codes from 4105 to 4108 should be used.
-In general, "physically settled" means shares are delivered on exercise of the derivative; and "cash settled" means cash is paid on exercise.
+If the derivatives are listed or traded on the Stock Exchange or the Hong Kong Futures Exchange Limited you should choose code 401 or 402 depending on whether the derivatives are physically settled (i.e. shares are delivered on exercise of the derivative) or cash settled (cash is paid on exercise).
+If the derivatives are not listed then code 403 or 404 should be used.
 All warrants currently listed on the Stock Exchange are cash settled.